abhijithneilabraham/MLcourse/day1.md

 3. a sigmoid function, defined as follows, produces output that always falls between 0 and 1.
+So,the aim of logistic regression is to get a probabilistic value between 0 and 1, and you can see that in the graph

 <p align="center">
   <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSw89aMI5qlmImjji48z1agmJOhIJDSJvZgrHD9WPR4q783tMEMkw" height="100" width="150" alt="sigmoid function"/>